zhangwei03020915/abp/docs/en/Community-Articles/2024-11-04-EF Core 9 Read-only-Primitive-Collections/POST.md

 Read-only Primitive Collections are particularly useful when you need to guarantee the integrity of certain data within your entities.
 For example, imagine you have a `Car` entity that has a collection of `Colors`, represented as a set of enums.
 You might not want these colors to be modified after they're initially set, ensuring that any business logic reliant on these values remains consistent.

-EF Core 9 introduces a convenient way to define these collections as immutable, helping developers maintain stricter control over their data.
+EF Core 9 introduces a convenient way to define these collections as read-only, helping developers maintain stricter control over their data.

 ### How It Works